Shruthi0719/AI-powered-smart-traffic-monitoring-system/README.md

-# AI-Powered-Smart-Traffic-Monitoring and Optimization System
+# AI Powered Smart Traffic Monitoring and Optimization System
 A smart traffic management system designed to optimize traffic signal timings using data-driven logic and automation.
 This project aims to reduce congestion, improve traffic flow, and enable efficient signal control in urban environments.

 ---